 You can then choose your passcode.
 By default it will ask for a six-digit code, but you can select an easier-to-remember four-digit one instead, or a more complex alphanumeric code if you want better security.

-There have been a few high-profile incidents where parents were faced with huge App Store bills after their kids unwittingly downloaded apps and in-app purchases (read about 7 of the most insanely expensive IAPs), so it's worth taking precautions to ensure that your children aren't able to do the same.
+There have been a few high-profile incidents where parents were faced with huge App Store bills after their kids unwittingly downloaded apps and in-app purchases, so it's worth taking precautions to ensure that your children aren't able to do the same.
 In another article we have more information on how to disable in-app purchases.

 If you want complete control over the apps that your child can install on the iPad, switch off restrictions if they're enabled, sit down with them, and choose some appropriate apps.
 When you've finished, switch restrictions On and toggle the Installing Apps option from green to white.
 This prevents your child from installing apps.